 The graduate school application process is slowly becoming a mild obsession.
-I am afraid that under great distress, I turn into this obsessive beast incapable of anything kind of reason.
+I am afraid that under great distress, I turn into this obsessive beast incapable of any kind of reason.
 I wake up thinking about my applications and personal statements which I truly hate.
-I have been so afraid of failure that I have never attempted to do anything in life.
-This is a result of me remembering every disappointment but always forgetting the great memories.
 I wonder if our minds are hardwired to remember what hurts us as an evolutionary defense against things that hurt?
-If this is the case then a good life could be measured in remembering the things that make life worth it!
+If this is the case then a good life could be measured in remembering the things that make life worthwhile!

-Aside from the biological determinism behind my graduate school applications, I am scared shittless.
+Aside from the biological determinism behind my graduate school applications, I am scared.
 I wish I believed in Jesus.

 So, bell hooks challenges me on my own internalized oppression.
 Usually when I read her work, I have these strong feelings of mistrust that are centered around what I think are her apologist feelings toward men.
 I feel she defends men in a way that is very heteronormative and undercuts some forms of radical feminism.
 While this may have some kind of value in some spaces, my mistrust in her is centered around my own negation of myself as a male/man.
 Her attempts to create spaces for men to go through their own transformations challenges a lot of the absolutist style of thinking I have around men, maleness, and masculinity.
 This brings up a very crucial question; Do I fully respect myself or do I dislike who I am?
 I really have to applaud bell hooks for not giving up on men and men who still operate within patriarchy masculinity.
 Also, An example of this is Audre Lorde’s conversation with James Baldwin in Essence Magazine.
 Some real bizarre shit happens where James Baldwin’s male privileged creeps out! and Audre handles it in a way that I feel is right and so so so needed.
 In short, folks can chat with us(self-identified men) about what is going on with ourselves but we(self-identified men)need to learn how to feel for ourselves.